phklive/miden-research/src/novel_applications/payment/private_payment.md

 Any digital system incurs costs, be it centralized or decentralized.
 The cost of the material, running the software, employees, offices, etc. The default behavior for web2 applications is to subsidize these costs for their users, making the use of the service free and finding other ways to make profit.
 Current blockchains (web3) impose gas fees on their users relative to their computational use of the system.
 This payment of fees on each action has made the user experience and the cost to use blockchain systems higher than their web2 counterparts, hindering the adoption of blockchain-based applications.

 Miden's account abstraction solves this by enabling application developers to subsidize gas costs for their users through a [paymaster](https://www.stackup.sh/blog/what-are-paymasters) scheme.
-Furthermore, the cost incurred by fees on Miden would be small thanks to [private scaling](#privacy-scales-better).
+Furthermore, the cost incurred by fees on Miden would be small; thanks to [private scaling](#privacy-scales-better).

 #### Additional features